Comparison of Motion Encoding Frameworks on Human Manipulation Actions: Conclusions

 We showed that the encoding of single trajectories from our dataset of human manipulation actions for reconstruction is possible for all models with an accuracy comparable to our tracking error estimate, given that enough kernels are used.
 However, the SEDS model does not always converge to the demonstration just by increasing the number of kernels.

-The GMM based models with their multidimensional Gaussian kernels use significantly more parameters than DMPs, but do not achieve better results.
+The GMM based models and ProMP with their multidimensional Gaussian kernels use significantly more parameters than DMPs and OCPs, but do not achieve better results.

-Tuning the hyperparameters of the system is easiest for DMPs.
+Tuning the hyperparameters of the system is easiest for DMPs, OCPs and ProMPs.
 When using the tbGMR approach, care has to be taken to not under-regularize the model.
-While low regularization improves the reconstruction error of position profiles, it also introduces oscillations in velocity profiles.
+While low regularization improves the reconstruction error of the position profiles, it also introduces oscillations in the velocity profiles.

 Generalization from demonstrations in our dataset to new targets is possible with all analysed models, but they all have different strengths and weaknesses.
-The DMP model is easiest to operate, because it requires no additional hyperparameter considerations, as it re-uses existing encodings, always converges and produces generalizations comparable to the human inter-demonstration variation in every condition.
-The TP-GMM model achieves comparable results in terms of position profiles of the generalised trajectories, but fails to reach the target end-point point precisely.
-The SEDS model was not primarily developed to perform this kind of generalization, so it performs worse as compared to other two models, however, generalization is also possible to some extent.
-However, the convergence problems with the nonlinear optimization, the inferior generalization quality and the long encoding times makes SEDS impractical for many situations.
+The DMP and OCP models are easy to operate, because they require no additional hyperparameter considerations, as they re-use existing encodings from reconstruction.
+They also produce generalizations comparable to the human inter-demonstration variation in every condition.
+The TP-GMM model achieves comparable results in terms of position profiles of the generalised trajectories, but fails to reach the target end-point point precisely without additional hyperparameter considerations and post processing steps.
+The ProMP model is the easiest to operate, given sufficiently many demonstrations.
+It is easy to regularize, requires no consideration regarding generalization (like weighting different contributions or pre-defining task parameters) and performs on the same level as the other models.
+However, it yields worse results when only few demonstrations are given.

-In conclusion, the DMP model is the most efficient with respect to the hyperparameter tuning, and encoding and generalisation accuracy.
-However, for more complex actions or different tasks, the simple DMP generalization method as presented in this work, may not be suitable anymore and would have to be extended, which could make the TP-GMM approach the better choice.
+The SEDS model was not primarily developed to perform this kind of generalization, so it performs worse as compared to other models, but generalization is still possible to some extent.
+However, the convergence problems with the nonlinear optimization, the inferior generalization quality and the long encoding times make SEDS impractical for many situations.

+In conclusion, we showed that all models but SEDS can be used to reliably generalize to new situations.
+The obtained generalizations indeed closely resemble human motion patterns.
+The choice of the best model, however, depends on the application.
+If only few demonstrations are available, DMP, OCP and TP-GMM can be used, with DMP needing the least parameters for sufficient accuracy, while TP-GMM should not be used if exact end-point convergence is necessary.
+Given many demonstrations that cover the state space more evenly, all models but SEDS can be used, with ProMP being easiest to operate.